 This project has received funding from the European Union’s Horizon 2020 research and innovation program under grant agreement No. 868213

 These devices and opportunities will unfold greatly once safely and reliably epicardial access will be achieved.
-It is estimated that, annually, 2.5M patients in the US and the EU will benefit from epicardial access due to a variety of pathological conditions.
+It is estimated that, annually, 2.5M patients in the U.S. and the EU will benefit from epicardial access due to a variety of pathological conditions.

 “The best way to predict your future is to create it.”